Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Introduction

 \section{Introduction}

-Deep learning models have become integral to modern security analytics, driving advances in applications such as malware detection~\cite{qian2025lamd, he2023msdroid}, vulnerability discovery~\cite{he2022distribution, liu2024exploring}, and binary analysis~\cite{lau2024revisiting, su2024source}.
-However, their effectiveness is constantly challenged by the field's dynamic nature, which creates two primary forms of data shift: \emph{temporal drift} and \emph{representation shift}.
-The former arises from the ongoing evolution of adversary techniques and attack vectors~\cite{yang2021bodmas}, while the latter stems from the inherent diversity of software ecosystems and data formats~\cite{cao2024evaluating}.
+Deep learning models have become integral to modern binary security systems, driving advances in applications such as malware detection~\cite{qian2025lamd, he2023msdroid} and binary analysis~\cite{lau2024revisiting, su2024source}.
+However, their effectiveness is constantly challenged by the non-stationarity from two dominant sources: \emph{temporal drift}, as malware families and attack techniques evolve over time~\cite{yang2021bodmas}, and \emph{representation shift}, as binaries undergo compilation, optimization, and symbol stripping~\cite{cao2024evaluating}.
 Such variability can destabilize learned decision boundaries, resulting in critical alarm failures or even catastrophic system compromises~\cite{ibm2025threatindex}.

 Continual learning (CL) offers a natural paradigm for adapting models to this evolving data, aiming to accumulate knowledge across a sequence of domains rather than training a static model on a fixed dataset~\cite{wang2024comprehensive}.
 In security analytics, this paradigm is already well-recognized for addressing temporal drift in malware detection, where models are periodically updated through sequential retraining~\cite{continuous} or replay-based strategies~\cite{rahman2025madar}.
 We further identify that representation shift, where data differ across abstraction levels (e.g., increasingly stripped binaries), poses an analogous challenge.
 While prior work often employs transfer learning~\cite{ying2018transfer} for adaptation between single domains, we argue that CL's cumulative knowledge provides a distinct advantage.
 As illustrated in~\autoref{fig:motivate_binary}, even a basic CL approach enables stronger forward transfer to each subsequent task than independent single-task fine-tuning.